groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/image-redaction/redact-images-word-docs-groupdocs-redaction-java/_index.md

 </dependencies>
 ```

-**Direct Download**
+### Direct Download

-Alternatively, download the latest version from [GroupDocs.Redaction for Java releases](https://releases.groupdocs.com/redaction/java/).
+If you prefer not to use Maven, grab the latest JAR from the official release page: [GroupDocs.Redaction for Java releases](https://releases.groupdocs.com/redaction/java/).

 ### License Acquisition

-- **Free Trial:** Start with a free trial to explore features.
+- **Free Trial:** Ideal for evaluating features.
-- **Temporary License:** Obtain a temporary license for extended evaluation.
+- **Temporary License:** Extends trial capabilities for a limited period.
-- **Purchase:** Consider purchasing if you need full access and support.
+- **Full Purchase:** Unlocks all redaction options and premium support.

-### Basic Initialization and Setup
+### Basic Initialization

-To begin, ensure your project is set up with the necessary dependencies.
-Initialize GroupDocs.Redaction in your Java application as shown below:
+Below is the minimal Java code to open a Word document with the `Redactor` class:

 ```java
 import com.groupdocs.redaction.Redactor;